Hack For Budget Conscious Students: How to Do Your Laundry While Saving Money

 Follow a trusted recipe, mix them together and voila!
 Your very own detergent.

 Not only is making your own detergent saving you money, but this hack also eliminates excess packaging and waste, helping students to create a greener planet.
-And if you really like the smell of fresh clean laundry, you can customize the scent with essential oils.
+And if you really like the smell of fresh clean laundry, you can even customize the scent with essential oils.

 Natural AND Money Saving Laundry Products for Students